Investing

 Millennial Investing Statistics

-Millennials have easier access to the stock market and other investments than any generation that came before them.
-They also have a reputation for getting a slower start to investing than their parents, in part due to the 2008 financial crisis hitting just as many Millennials came of age.
+Millennials enjoy easier access to the stock market and other investments than any previous generation.
+However, they’ve earned a reputation for starting their investment journey later than their parents, largely due to the 2008 financial crisis striking just as many Millennials reached adulthood.

-In this guide, we’ll take a closer look at how Millennials invest, Millennial investing statistics, and what all of this could mean for their financial futures.
+In this guide, we’ll examine how Millennials invest, key Millennial investing statistics, and what this trend could mean for their financial futures.

 About Millennial Investing

-Millennials are the largest generation of Americans alive right now.
-Encompassing everyone ages 25-40, there are more than 72 million Millennials today.
-That’s had a huge impact on the market and the economy, since Millennials have a different approach to investing, spending, and saving than older generations.
+Millennials represent the largest generation of Americans alive today.
+Spanning ages 25-40, more than 72 million Millennials are shaping the market and economy with their distinct approach to investing, spending, and saving compared to older generations.

 millennial investing